Turin and the Val d'Aosta walking tour

 The accommodation

-We stay in the best accommodation in the region: a mix of 4-star and 5 star hotels.
+We stay in the best accommodation in the region: a mix of 4-star and 5-star hotels.
 The first in Turin is a well-established hotel in the pedestrian centre of the city.
-The second is a lovely alpine hotel at the head of a small valley with views up to a glacier and the peak of Mt Rosa.
-The third hotel, an elegant mountain lodge, dripping with history that has been in the same family since it opened in 1925.
-The last is a charming 5-star hotel set in a quiet village above Courmayeur with breathtaking views of Mt Blanc.
-All the hotels have wellness centres and spas and three have swimming pools.
+The second is a lovely alpine hotel with views up to the peak of Mt Rosa.
+The third hotel, an elegant mountain lodge, has been in the same family since opening in 1925 and drips with history.
+The last hotel is a charming 5-star hotel above Courmayeur with breathtaking views of Mt Blanc.
+All the hotels have wellness centres and spas, and three have swimming pools.

 The food and wine

 The cuisine of the Val d’Aosta is simple and substantial, as befits a mountain region.
 It shows the influence of nearby France and Switzerland: robust soups, polenta, risotto, wholesome rye breads, tasty sausages and smoked meats, fine handmade cheeses (fontina and toma are the best known) and game from the surrounding mountains and valleys.
-The Val d’Aosta has some of the oldest vineyards in Europe and produces some very fine wines including Blanc de Morgex et de La Salle and the robust Nus Rouge as well as the famous ice wine and glacier bubbly, produced in Europe’s highest vineyards.
+The Val d’Aosta has some of the oldest vineyards in Europe and produces some very fine wines.
+Wine is included with all meals.

 The tour leader

-Simon Tancred will lead the tour and we will be accompanied on the all walks by a fully qualified local mountain guide.
-The founder and director of Hidden Italy walking tours, Simon has over thirty years’ experience hiking and walking in Italy, including twenty-five years leading group tours for Hidden Italy.
-‘Great Walks’ magazine recently said he had the best job in the world… (there are other much more worthy jobs around but I am lucky my passion has become my profession) - click here to read the interview.
+Simon Tancred will lead the tour.
+We will be joined on the walks by a qualified local mountain guide.
+The founder and director of Hidden Italy walking tours, Simon has over forty years’ experience hiking and walking in Italy, including thirty years leading group tours for Hidden Italy.
+‘Great Walks’ magazine said he had the best job in the world, and hey could have a point!

 Booking conditions